Subham269/Calculator/README.md

 4. Enter the second number
 5. Click "=" to see the result
 6. Click "C" to clear and start over
+7. Press on "History" button to view your calculation history.

 ## What I Learned